jamescurtis/CarRepairDiagnostics/README.md

 # Ubiquisoft Back End Developer Test (Car Repair Diagnostics)

 Welcome to the Ubiquisoft Back End developer test.
-We anticiapte this will take approximately 20 minutes if tools are already installed locally.
+We anticipate this will take approximately 20 minutes if tools are already installed locally.

 ## Basic Instructions